alecive/alecive.github.io/_posts/cv/2016-10-13-CV-AlessandroRoncone.md

       knowledge: 87

 professional:
- - name: Post-Doc
+ - name: Post-Doc @ Yale University
-   title: Postdoctoral Associate @ Social Robotics Lab, Computer Science Department
+   title: Social Robotics Lab, Computer Science Department, Yale University
    start: Nov.
 2015
    end: present
    location: Yale University, New Haven, CT (USA)
    location-link: http://scazlab.yale.edu
    description: "I am currently focusing on the exploitation of bidirectional communication between the robot and the human in the context of human-robot collaborative tasks.
 I am working toward the implementation of a more natural and intuitive interaction, in order for it to be more efficient and effective, as well as less demanding for the human partner."
- - name: Post-Doc
-   title: Post Doc @ iCub Facility
+ - name: Post-Doc @ iCub Facility
    start: Jan.
    end: Oct.
 2015
    location: Italian Institute of Technology (IIT), Genova IT